-A member of the Paper F5 examining team provides students with an introduction to environmental management accounting
+A member of the Performance Management examining team provides students with an introduction to environmental management accounting

 - discuss the issues businesses face in the management of environmental costs

 - describe the different methods a business may use to account for its environmental costs.

 You should note that the Performance Management syllabus examines 'environmental management accounting’ rather than ‘environmental accounting’.
 Environmental accounting is a broader term that encompasses the provision of environment-related information both externally and internally.
 It focuses on reports required for shareholders and other stakeholders, as well of the provision of management information.
 Environmental management accounting, on the other hand, is a subset of environmental accounting.
 It focuses on information required for decision making within the organisation, although much of the information it generates could also be used for external reporting.

 The aim of this article is to give a general introduction on the area of environmental management accounting, followed by a discussion of the first of the two requirements listed above.

 Many of you reading this article still won’t be entirely clear on what environmental management accounting actually is.
 You will not be alone!
 There is no single textbook definition for it, although there are many long-winded, jargon ridden ones available.
 Before we get into the unavoidable jargon, the easiest way to approach it in the first place is to step back and ask ourselves what management accounting itself is.
 Management accounts give us an analysis of the performance of a business and are ideally prepared on a timely basis so that we get up-to-date management information.
 They break down each of our different business segments (in a larger business) in a high level of detail.
 This information is then used to assess how the business’ historic performance has been and, moving forward, how it can be improved in the future.